IBrickhouse/when.io/README.md

-# where.io
+# when.io
-Where app idea landing page
+When app idea landing page